The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 15

-The Fidelity Emerging Markets Index Fund dividend comes from a fund that tracks the MSCI Emerging Markets Index, holding large and mid-cap companies across emerging market countries worldwide.
-The fund currently yields 1.91%, with a trailing annual dividend rate of $0.3220 per share paid quarterly.
+The Fidelity Emerging Markets Index Fund dividend comes from a fund that tracks the MSCI Emerging Markets Index, investing at least 80% of assets in large and mid-cap companies across emerging market countries worldwide.
+The current yield is 1.92%, with a trailing annual dividend rate of $0.3220 per share paid quarterly.
 The next ex-dividend date is December 12, 2025.
-FPADX suits growth-and-income investors more than pure income seekers, given its 17.7% dividend CAGR over 14 years paired with a sub-2% current yield.
+With a beta of 1.02, FPADX moves roughly in line with the broader market, making it a fit for growth-and-income investors comfortable with emerging market volatility in exchange for dividend growth.

 Fidelity Emerging Markets Index Fund pays out dividends as a pass-through of income generated by its underlying holdings, making a traditional payout ratio not applicable (fund/ETF).
-Fidelity Emerging Markets Index Fund dividend safety is tied directly to the income produced by the large and mid-cap emerging market securities in the MSCI Emerging Markets Index, not to a single company's earnings.
-The primary pressure on the payout is the volatility of emerging market income streams, which has already produced year-over-year declines in the dividend history.
+Fidelity Emerging Markets Index Fund dividend safety is therefore tied directly to the income produced by the large and mid-cap emerging market securities in the MSCI Emerging Markets Index, not to a single company's earnings.
+The most significant pressure point is that emerging market income can fluctuate with currency movements, geopolitical shifts, and the earnings cycles of the underlying index constituents, which has produced year-over-year payment variation in the historical data.

 Fidelity Emerging Markets Index Fund dividend history shows a CAGR of 17.7% per year from 2011 to 2025.
-Per-share payments grew from $0.0330 in 2011 to $0.3220 in 2025, nearly a tenfold increase over the period.
-That headline rate is skewed by the 351.5% jump in 2012, and the window also contains at least one year-over-year decline exceeding 5%, so growth has not been linear.
+Per-share payments grew from $0.0330 to $0.3220 over that window (with 2026 currently in progress as a partial year).
+The largest single-year jump was 351.5% in 2012, though the history also contains at least one year-over-year decline exceeding 5%, which reflects the income variability typical of an index fund drawing from dozens of emerging market economies.

 | Period | CAGR | From | To |